Aavirash/r1-digital-painting-app/README.md

-# R1 Digital Painting App with ImgBB Integration
+# R1 Digital Painting App with Direct Email Integration

 This is a digital painting application designed for the R1 device that allows users to create artwork and share it via email with a public URL.